 In line with the requirements of the DFSA AML Rules, the Company has put in place effective AML practices and procedures.
-The AML Manual sets out the parameters to be followed to ensure the effective implementation of AML quidelines while conducting the business activities in DIFC.
+The AML Manual sets out the parameters to be followed to ensure the effective implementation of AML guidelines issued from time to time, while conducting the business activities in the DIFC.